 - Fission Mailed: Achieving Scared Stiff leads to the machine having a fake breakdown before multiball starts.

 - Goofy Print Underwear: The Stiff in the coffin is wearing boxers with little hearts printed on them.

 - Have a Nice Death: Elvira does it when your game is over.Elvira: Unpleasant dreams!

 - Heartbeat Soundtrack: During Stiff-O-Meter mode, a heartbeat accompanies the music.
 For every level, the heartbeat gets faster.

-- Idiosyncratic Combo Levels/Thing-O-Meter: The Stiff-O-Meter, which has ten levels from "Hair Raising" and "Pulse Pounding" up to "Heart Stopping" and "Scared Stiff".
+- Idiosyncratic Combo Levels: The Stiff-O-Meter, which has ten levels from "Hair Raising" and "Pulse Pounding" up to "Heart Stopping" and "Scared Stiff".

 - Lamprey Mouth: The Leapers have 'em.

-- Match Sequence: Elvira flips through TV channels displaying different numbers, each playing clips from old William tables.
-After three clicks, if none of the numbers match, she says "Oh, poo" and turns off the TV.
+- Match Sequence: Elvira flips through TV channels displaying different numbers, each playing clips from old Williams tables.
+After five clicks, if none of the numbers match, she says "Oh, poo" and turns off the TV.

 - One of the faces on the Stiff-O-Meter is "Smarkey", Elvira's Real Life husband and manager Mark.

 - On the bottom center of the backglass is a box of "Lil' Luna Green Cheese" cookies; the girl on the box is Elvira's (then) two-year-old daughter, Sadie ("Luna" is her nickname).